foremast/foremast/_docs/pipeline_examples.rst

 4. Deploy $env

    - Uses Spinnaker to create a cluster and server group in specific account.
-   - The behavior of this stage is largely based on the :doc:`application_json` configs.
+   - The behavior of this stage is largely based on the :ref:`application_json` configs.

 5. Attach Scaling Policy [$env]

-  - If a scaling policy is defined in :doc:`application_json`, attaches it to the deployed server group
+  - If a scaling policy is defined in :ref:`application_json`, attaches it to the deployed server group
   - If no policy is defined, this stage is excluded

 6. Checkpoint $next-env